Best POS Systems for Small Business 2026 - Honest Cost Breakdown (No Affiliate BS)

 Restaurants need tip adjustment, check splitting, kitchen display integration, table management, and modifier/customization support.
 Retail stores need inventory tracking, barcode scanning, and purchase order management.
 Make sure you're evaluating POS systems designed for your industry.

 Sleft Payments tip: Many of our merchants pay $0 in processing fees through our cash discount program.
 We also offer dual pricing, surcharging, flat-rate, and interchange-plus options with free hardware included.
-See which plan fits your business.
+See which plan fits your business or calculate your savings.

 Related Articles